 Dr. Boninger earned a bachelor of science in mechanical engineering and his medical degree at Ohio State University.
 He completed his residency in Physical Medicine and Rehabilitation in Ann Arbor at the University of Michigan Medical Center, where he became the chief resident.
 He came to the University of Pittsburgh when he won a postdoctoral fellowship in engineering and rehabilitation technology in 1994.

 Dr. Boninger also has extensive experience and publications related to training researchers and served as Associate Dean for Medical Student Research in the School of Medicine for a number of years.
 Dr. Boninger’s students have won over 50 national awards.
-Dr. Boninger holds 4 United States patents and has received numerous honors, including being inducted into the Institute of Medicine of the National Academy of Science.
+Dr. Boninger holds 4 United States patents and has received numerous honors, including being inducted into the National Academy of Medicine (formerly Institute of Medicine) of the National Academy of Science.

 View a list of Dr. Boninger’s publications here.